Lancaster Products Pug Mills simply and economically blend and feed a wide variety of materials and additives.

 How It Works

 Lancaster Products Pug Mills are designed for continuous operation.
 Primary materials are introduced to the charging end of the Lancaster Products Pug Mill.
 The rotating pug mill shaft and blade assemblies mix the materials as they are transported through the pug mill.
 Additional liquids or other additives can be introduced during the mixing of the materials through the process.
 The mixed material is continuously discharged from the exit port of the mixer.
-The Lancaster Products Pug Mill can be used to mix or cool materials as well as transporting materials.

 - Single or double shaft models